Traits of the Senior Developer

 Senior developers know that constantly reorganizing, splitting and merging parts of a software project are essential to keeping entropy3 low.
 The main reason for writing tests is to enable you to reorganize and restructure code.

-They are humble and understand that, if there is an existing solution to a problem you are facing, chances are you will be better off learning to use that instead of writing something new from scratch.4
+They are humble and understand that, if there is an existing tool to solve a problem, chances are you will be better off learning to use that instead of writing something new from scratch.4

-Senior developers want to know exactly what's going on with systems they create and/or maintain.
-This is usually done via logging or other forms of code/infrastructure monitoring such as dashboarding, alerting, etc.
+The Senior developer wants to know exactly what's going on with systems they create and/or maintain.

 Tools

-Senior developers know their tools well.
-They are curious about them and want to be on top of the latest developments.
+The Senior developer knows their tools well.
+They are curious about them and want to be on top of the latest developmejk-edit subliments.

 Tools include:

-Operating System you generally work on (Linux, Mac, etc)
+Operating System you work on (Linux, Mac, etc)

 Version Control Systems (Git, SVN, etc)